AGENDA

 Collaboration between business leaders, regulators, and industry peers is going to be important to promoting resilience to safeguard economies, organisations, and individuals while driving technological progress in the Middle East.
 Insurers are now in a strong position to bring about real change – helping to strengthen resilience in the region and around the world – by providing essential business continuity services and meaningful risk transfer through fit-for-purpose innovative products.

-MAIN STAGE - LIGHTENING TALKS
+MAIN STAGE - LIGHTNING TALKS

 Where